Adam Bighill: New Orleans Saints

 Bighill signed a future/reserve contract with the New Orleans Saints on January 4, 2017.
 Bighill drew strongly positive attention for his performance during the Saints training camp and preseason.
-He was waived on September 2, 2017, and was signed to the Saints' practice squad the next day.
-He was promoted to the active roster on September 11, 2017.
-He was released the following day, and re-signed to the practice squad on September 14, 2017.
-He was promoted back to the active roster on October 12, 2017.
-He was waived again on October 17, 2017, and re-signed to the practice squad.
-He was promoted back to the active roster on November 18, 2017.
-He was waived two days later and re-signed to the practice squad.
-He signed a reserve/future contract with the Saints on January 16, 2018 On May 14, 2018, Bighill asked for release from the Saints and was waived.
+He was waived on September 2, and was signed to the Saints' practice squad the next day.
+He was promoted to the active roster on September 11.
+Bighill was released the following day, and was re-signed to the practice squad on September 14.
+He was promoted back to the active roster on October 12.
+Bighill was waived again on October 17, and re-signed to the practice squad.
+He was promoted back to the active roster on November 18.
+Bighill was waived two days later and re-signed to the practice squad.

+Bighill signed a reserve/future contract with the Saints on January 16, 2018 On May 14, Bighill asked for release from the Saints and was waived.
 Bighill played in three NFL games, contributing with one special teams tackle.